 Beginning with baptism and temptation, Bock shows that the Gospels present Jesus as the obedient Son of God.
 Bock offers a summary of Jesus’ teaching on the kingdom of God as “as the expression of God’s dynamic rule and vindication of the righteous both now and yet to come” (565).
 He provides a list of the titles given to Jesus in the Gospels and surveys Jesus’ teaching on a variety of subjects (forgiveness, Sabbath, purity, etc.)

 This theological chapter includes a very good section on the type of community Jesus was forming during his ministry, focusing on repentance and forgiveness.
 Here Bock deals with discipleship: what did it mean to be a follower of Jesus?
 What is the calling and mission of the disciple of Jesus?
 Oddly, it is in this section that he discusses the Parables since Parables represent teaching primarily for the disciples, to whom the mysteries of the kingdom were given.
 The chapter ends with a section on Jesus’ final week, his rejection by his own people, death, burial and resurrection.

-NB: Thanks to Logos for kindly providing me with a review copy of this book.
+NB: Thanks to Logos for kindly providing me with a review copy of Jesus according to Scripture.
 This did not influence my thoughts regarding the work.